goodguyry/goodguyry.me/_posts/2015-05-11-jekyll-navigation.md

 So the loop essentially says, for items in this list, if the item is not the home page, skip the translated home link.
 Otherwise, build the list normally.
 And, of course, the list may or may not be offset, based on the page's URL.

-{% codeblock 'The multi-lingual loop' %}
+{% figure 'The multi-lingual loop' %}
 {% highlight html %}
 <nav role="navigation">